 As early as possible:

 If you are interested in studying abroad, please make research on the topic (carefully read the information on this website and in case of further questions contact the International Office).

 The directors of both studies, master and bachelor, are going to review your chosen courses.
 After checking your application documents and in case of fulfillment of the requirements as well as completeness of your submitted documents, you will get an e-mail from the International Office including an invitation to the hearing.
-Afterwards you will get an e-mail from the International Office if you are nominated or not for an Erasmus+ stay.

 After the start of mobility – as soon as possible: